daniaokuye/winnerineast.github.io/README.md

 - [ccahce](https://github.com/winnerineast/ccache):ccache is a compiler cache.
 It speeds up recompilation by caching the result of previous compilations and detecting when the same compilation is being done again.
 Supported languages are C, C++, Objective-C and Objective-C++.
 - [cicada](https://github.com/winnerineast/cicada): Fast lightweight HTTP service framework.
 - [CMake](https://github.com/winnerineast/CMake):CMake is a cross-platform, open-source build system generator.
+- [gflag](https://github.com/winnerineast/gflags):The gflags package contains a C++ library that implements commandline flags processing.
+It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.
+Online documentation available at: https://gflags.github.io/gflags/.
 - [glog](https://github.com/winnerineast/glog): Google logging module in C++.
 - [gRPC](https://github.com/winnerineast/grpc):gRPC is a modern, open source, high-performance remote procedure call (RPC) framework that can run anywhere. gRPC enables client and server applications to communicate transparently, and simplifies the building of connected systems.
 - [guava](https://github.com/winnerineast/guava):Google Core Libraries for Java.